 The Importance of Using OEM Parts in Vehicle Repairs after a Car Accident in Louisiana

-After an auto accident that has damaged your car, you have the right to request that your vehicle be repaired only with Original Equipment Manufacturer (OEM) replacement parts made and/or distributed by or for your car’s manufacturer.
-This is to ensure proper fit, function, and safety.
+If you’ve been involved in an auto accident that has damaged your car, you have the right to request that your vehicle be repaired only with Original Equipment Manufacturer (OEM) replacement parts.
+These are parts made and/or distributed by or for your car’s manufacturer.
+OEM parts are important in the repair of your care to ensure proper fit, function, and safety.

-Several factors will influence whether or not your request will be honored.
+Several factors will influence whether or not your request for OEM parts will be honored in the repair of your vehicle.
+Read on to learn more…

 If You Were At Fault For the Auto Accident